watchexec/cargo-watch/README.md

 like IntelliJ / PyCharm, you may have to disable "safe saving" as that may prevent file notifications from being generated properly.

-Also try using the `--why` option to see if the paths you expect are changing.
+Also, try using the `--why` option to see if the paths you expect are changing.

 ### Linux: If it fails to watch some deep directories but not others / "No space left on device"